pschafran/purc/README.md

 # PURC: Pipeline for Untangling Reticulate Complexes

 ## **Overview** ##
-PURC is a pipeline for extracting alleles or homeologs from amplicon sequencing data (PacBio, Illumina, etc), de-multiplexing them (labeling each sequence with its locus and source sample), and cleaning them (clustering sequences, removing chimeras).
+PURC is a pipeline for inferring the underlying biological sequences (alleles, paralogs, or homeologs) from amplicon sequencing data (PacBio, Illumina, etc), de-multiplexing them (labeling each sequence with its locus and source sample), and cleaning them (removing PCR errors, sequencing errors, and chimeras).
 It is geared toward analyzing polyploid species complexes but is also effective for other applications; the final output of a full run includes an alignment for each locus with each homeolog or allele sequence in the amplicon data labeled with the source sample information and amount of coverage.

 PURC allows users to extract and analyze all the copies of a given locus present in an amplicon pool, so is particularly useful in cases such as the study of polyploid complexes or large gene families, which were historically tractable only via time- and expense-intensive cloning approaches.
-Within a single run users can analyse as many accessions as they like, limited only by the desired coverage/allele and the number of sequences that can be uniquely linked back to their source samples.
+Within a single run users can analyze as many accessions as they like, limited only by the desired coverage/allele and the number of sequences that can be uniquely linked back to their source samples.
 PURC can perform this linking using barcode sequences, locus identity, or phylogenetic information.
 For example, within a single run an individual barcode can be used multiple times if the locus is different, or if the accessions can be distinguished phylogenetically (i.e., of different genera or other clades that can be distinguished using BLAST).
-While it is most useful in cases where multiple copies of fairly long sequences have been amplified from individual accessions, it also (when used on PacBio sequencing data) provides considerable cost- and time savings for sequencing classic plastid or mitochondrion markers.
+While it is most useful in cases where multiple copies of fairly long sequences have been amplified from individual accessions, it also (when used on PacBio sequencing data) provides considerable cost- and time savings for sequencing plastid or mitochondrial markers.

 ### Rough outline of PURC's workflow: ###